Save ECITB Workforce Census to favourites

 Find out more about the Labour Forecasting Tool

-How the Workforce Census data is used
+How the Workforce Census data has been used

 The 2021 ECITB Census supported discussions and collaborations with industrial clusters, training bodies, local enterprise partnerships in England, regional skills partnerships in Wales, the Scottish government, and other organisations such as CITB, ECIA, BCECA, and OEUK.